Rajasthan to withdraw allowances being given to those detained during Emergency

 When the Gehlot-led Congress came to power last year, it had introduced direct elections.
-The decision to discontinue pension, medical assistance and other benefits to MISA (Maintenance of Internal Security Act) and Defence of India Rules (DIR) Act detainees in the state will save Rs 40 crore annually, according to a press release issued later.
+The decision to discontinue pension, medical assistance and other benefits to MISA (Maintenance of Internal Security Act), DIR (defence of India) detainees in the state will save Rs 40 crore annually, according to a press release issued later.

 "The cabinet has taken a decision for indirect election of mayor and chairperson.
-Ward councilors will now elect them," state Parliamentary Affairs Minister Shanti Dhariwal told reporters after the meeting.
-First direct elections of the heads of civic bodies were held in 2009 when the Congress was in power but in 2014, then BJP government changed the mode of their election to indirect.
+Ward councilors will now elect them," state parliamentary affairs minister Shanti Dhariwal told reporters after the meeting.
+First direct elections of the heads of civic bodies were held in 2009 when Congress was in power but later, in 2014, then BJP government changed the mode of their election from direct to indirect.

-On doing away with the allowances being given to those detained under MISA during the Emergency, he said, "We do not consider MISA detainees as freedom fighters".
+On doing away with the allowances being given to those detained under MISA during the Emergency, he said, "We do not consider MISA detainee as freedom fighter".
 The MISA detainees were getting a pension of Rs 20,000 per month.
 It was increased from Rs 12,000 to Rs 20,000 per month by previous BJP government in July 2018.

 The cabinet also took other decisions including TSP (tribal sub plan) reservation benefit to a woman from non-TSP area if she marries to a man of TSP area.
 Opposition BJP said the government has taken a U-turn on its own decision as it was under fear ahead of the local bodies' elections which are due next month "because of a wave of patriotism" under the leadership of Prime Minister Narendra Modi.